If Red Sox trade Andrew Benintendi, where could...

 - News Article

-If Red Sox trade Andrew Benintendi, where could he land and what would Boston get in return? - CBSSports.com
+If Red Sox trade Andrew Benintendi, where could he land and what might Boston get in return? - CBSSports.com

 Benintendi is on the trade block and rumor has it a deal could happen soon